TUBAF-IFI-VR/3DScanLab/README.md

 4. Build an APK or run your application directly via USB cable using the Remote Debug button.

 ## How to adjust
 The asset directory contains the JSON file describing the current collection of 3D models.
 You can insert new models to the JSON array and add the 3D models to the project folder.
+To trigger the automatic scene generation for your collection of 3D models, open the tools/importer.tscn scene in the Godot editor.
+Updating the library file in the importer's root node properties will also trigger the import script.